The del Campo Lab studies the ecology and evolution of animals microbiomes and how they are affected by climate change.

-Our research of interest include Microbiology, Ecology and Evolution, which we study using “omics”, imaging and bioinformatics.
+Our research of interest includes Microbiology, Ecology and Evolution, which we study using “omics”, imaging and bioinformatics.
 We are always keen to recruit new lab members if you are interested please contact us.

-I am a Catalan microbial ecologists and Assistant Professor at the Rosenstiel School of Marine and Atmospheric Science at the University of Miami.
-I completed my Bachelors and my PhD in Environmental Microbiology and Biotechnology at the University of Barcelona, followed by postdoctoral research at the Institute for Evolutionary Biology (Barcelona), the University of British Columbia (Vancouver) and the Institute of Marine Science (Barcelona).
-In February 2019 I joined the Marine Ecology and Biology Department at the University of Miami.
+I am a Catalan microbial ecologist and Group Leader at the Institute of Evolutionary Biology (CSIC-UPF) in Barcelona and an Adjunct Professor at the Rosenstiel School of Marine, Atmospheric and Earth Science - University of Miami in Florida.
+I completed my bachelor’s and my Ph.D. in Environmental Microbiology and Biotechnology at the Institute of Marine Science - CSIC (Barcelona), followed by postdoctoral research at the University of Barcelona, the University of British Columbia (Vancouver), and back to the Institute of Marine Science.
+In February 2019 I joined as Assistant Professor the Rosenstiel School of Marine and Atmospheric Science at the University of Miami and in February 2021 I joined the Institute for Evolutionary Biology.
 My research has focused on the study of the ecology and evolution of microbial eukaryotes but recently, I have expanded my scope to the prokaryotes in order to have an integrated view of the microbiome.
-I am currently investigating microbial community ecology in marine animal-associated environments using cutting edge sequencing technologies and computational biology.
-I hope that my research can help to have a better understanding on the role that microorganisms play in the response of animals to climate change.
+I am currently investigating microbial community ecology in marine animal-associated environments using cutting-edge sequencing technologies and computational biology.
+I hope that my research can help to have a better understanding of the role that microorganisms play in the response of animals to climate change.

 PhD in Environmental Microbiology and Biotechnology, 2011